very-scary-scenario/nkd.su/README.md

 [nkd.su](http://nkd.su) is a request-gathering and voting service for [The Cat](http://thisisthecat.com)'s [Neko Desu](http://www.thisisthecat.com/index.php/neko-desu) radio show.
-Songs are sorted on the front page according to how many votes they have recieved.
+Songs are sorted according to popularity and <a href="http://twitter.com/theshillito">Peter Shillito</a> diligently ignores them.

 ### How do I vote?

 If there are any songs on the front page you would like to vote for, click on the song title and send the generated tweet.
-If nothing on the front page strikes your fancy, feel free to use the search box provided to find something more your style.
+If nothing on the front page strikes your fancy (or if there's nothing there yet), feel free to use the search box to find something more your style.
 Once you've found something, click the title.
+If you can't find what you're looking for, bug [Peter](http://twitter.com/theshillito) to add it to the Neko Desu library and bug [me](http://twitter.com/mftb) to update my database.

+You can personalise your vote all you like, as long as you leave the [@nkdsu](http://twitter.com/nkdus) mention and the number in tact.
+The message you leave will appear when you hover over your avatar.

-None of your Twitter followers will see your vote unless they're also following [@nkdsu](http://twitter.com/nkdsu).
+None of your Twitter followers will see your vote in their timelines unless they're also following [@nkdsu](http://twitter.com/nkdsu).

-Any text added to the vote tweet after the number will appear after your name when people mouse-over your user icon.

-You may only submit one vote per song per week and all votes are reset at 11pm on Saturday, at the end of the show.

 ### When can I vote?

-As long as the track you wish to vote for has not been played either last week or during the show currently airing and you have not already voted for it, your vote will be accepted.
-There are no other limitations.
+As long as the track you wish to vote for has not been played either last week or during the show currently airing, your vote will be accepted.

+We will only accept one vote per song per week.

+All votes are reset at 11&nbsp;p.m. on Saturday, at the end of the show.

 ## How does it work?